Florida sheriff bans his deputies and office visitors from wearing masks on a day his county broke records for Covid-19 deaths

-(CNN)A mandate from a local sheriff in Florida is going against the recommendations from science and government officials: masks will not be worn.
+(CNN)A mandate from a local sheriff in Florida is going against the recommendations from scientists and government officials: masks will not be worn.

 That was the requirement spelled out in an August 11 email to the department from Sheriff Billy Woods of the Marion County Sheriff's Office.